TracesOfWar needs your help! Every euro, pound or dollar you contribute greatly supports the continuation of this website. Go to stiwot.nl and donate!

 Commonwealth War Graves Hoogersmilde

-Above the north of the Netherlands it all went wrong.
-The aircraft was hit in its lower fuselage and caught fire.
-Shortly afterwards the twin engine bomber was hit again.
-This time in the rear.
-Over Witten the bomber dropped its load (or simply lost the bombs as during the second hit also the bomb hatches were hit), which caused a farm house to go up in flames.
-Flying Officer R. Cooper ordered his crew to abandon ship.
-He himself and four other crew did however unfortunately not succeed and died in the following crash.
-Two crewmembers, George Rex and Alfred Key survived.
+Things went wrong over the northern Netherlands.
+The aircraft was hit from below and caught fire.
+Shortly afterwards, it was hit again, this time at the rear.
+Above Witten, the aircraft dropped its bombs (or lost them, as the second hit was also to the bomb bay), burning down a farm.
+Flying Officer R. Cooper ordered his crew to abandon the aircraft.
+Unfortunately, he and four other crew members did not succeed and were killed in the crash near Oranje.
+Two crew members, George Rex and Alfred Key, survived.
 They described the circumstances of this tragedy.

-The flight crew that perished in the crash are:
+The crew members who died in the crash and are buried here are:

 Do you have more information about this location?
 Inform us!